craine-io/safetypin-cloud/docs/project-todos.md

   - Use the script: `npm run start:alt` which sets PORT=3001
   - Manually set PORT: `set PORT=3001 && npm start` (Windows) or `PORT=3001 npm start` (Linux/Mac)
 - If you're experiencing issues with the frontend connecting to the API, check the API Test page at `/api-test`

+### TypeScript Type Safety

+- When working with error handling, remember to properly type check `unknown` error types
+- Use type guards (e.g., `typeof err === 'object' && err !== null && 'property' in err`) to safely access properties
+- When using API methods that require `Record<string, unknown>`, you may need to cast custom interfaces using `as unknown as Record<string, unknown>`
+- Run `npm run type-check` regularly to catch type issues before they cause runtime problems